yjmade/django-pgjsonb/README.md

 Lookups
 =======
-###Contains wide range of lookups support natively by postgres
+###Contains a wide range of lookups supported natively by postgres

 1. `has` :if field has specific key *`("?")`*